nikerla/vc-content/pages/forms/contact-form.md

 				<ul class="list">
 					<li>
 						<span class="title">Is the source code provided?</span>
-						<span class="descr">Yes, complete source code of Virto Commerce can be accessed from our <a href="https://virtocommerce.com/try-now-download">repository</a>.</span>
+						<span class="descr">Yes, complete source code of Virto Commerce can be accessed from our repository.</span>
 					</li>
 					<li>
 						<span class="title">How do I request for a demo?</span>
 						<span class="descr">We'd love to demo our awesome platform for you!
 Please fill out the form on this page and include a note that you'd love to have a demo,
 						its as simple as that!
-Or if you prefer, you can also email us at <a href="mailto:sales@virtocommerce.com">sales@virtocommerce.com</a> and we'll be right on it.</span>
+Or if you prefer, you can also email us at sales@virtocommerce.com and we'll be right on it.</span>
 					</li>
 					<li>
 						<span class="title">What is Cloud Edition?</span>